Álvaro de Mendaña de Neira: Voyage of 1595–1596

 Despite Mendaña's confidence that the Solomon Islands were nearby, it was not until 8 September that they sighted land again, this time the island of Nendo, which they named "Santa Cruz".
 The Santa Ysabel had disappeared, however, and despite searches by the two smaller vessels, it could not be found.
 Arriving at what is now Graciosa Bay, a settlement was commenced.
 Relations with local islanders and their chief Malope started well, with food provided and assistance in constructing buildings.
 However, morale amongst the Spanish was low and sickness (speculated to be either malaria or scrub typhus) was rife.
 Manrique was murdered at the orders of, and in front of Mendaña, and shortly afterwards, Malope was killed by soldiers.
 Relations with the Islanders soon worsened.

 Wracked by internal divisions and an increasing death toll, the settlement began to fall apart.
 Mendaña himself died on 18 October 1595, leaving his wife as heir and governor, her brother Lorenzo as captain-general.
 On 30 October, the decision was made to abandon the settlement.
 When the three ships departed on 18 November 1595, forty-seven people had died in the space of one month.

 Pedro Fernandes de Queirós is credited with bringing the San Gerónimo safely into the Philippines without the aid of charts, arriving in Manila Bay on 11 February 1596.
-Over fifty people died on the twelve-week voyage from Santa Cruz, in part due to the lack of food supplies and allegedly Doña Isabel's refusal to share out her private store of food and water.
+Over fifty people died on the twelve-week voyage from Santa Cruz, in part due to the lack of food supplies and allegedly Isabel Barreto's refusal to share out her private store of food and water.
 The frigate (carrying Mendaña's body) disappeared during the voyage, while the galiot San Felipe arrived in the southern end of Mindanao several days later.

 Aftermath

 Of the 378 who sailed from Peru, about 100 survived, but ten more died shortly after arriving in Manila.
-Doña Isabel Barreto was honoured in Manila and Queirós was commended for his service and absolved of any responsibility for the killings on Santa Cruz.
+Isabel Barreto was honoured in Manila and Queirós was commended for his service and absolved of any responsibility for the killings on Santa Cruz.
 Three months later Doña Isabel married the governor's cousin.
 She continued to agitate for a return to the Solomon Islands.
 She died in 1612.

 Back in Peru in June 1597, Queirós began his campaign to return to the Solomon Islands, leading the next Spanish venture in 1605.
 This expedition was also unsuccessful, but it led to the discovery of the Pitcairn Islands and Vanuatu which were explored, and briefly settled in the case of Espiritu Santo.
 Queirós visited the Solomons in 1606, but was unable to establish a settlement.
 The Solomons were not again visited by outsiders until 1767, when Philip Carteret sighted Santa Cruz and Malaita islands.

 The story of the voyage is told in The Islands of Unwisdom, a historical novel by Robert Graves.